-- Double check spelling and grammar before sending each email - Address each recipient professionally (e.g. Dear Ms./Mr. Last Name) and avoid using "Sir or Madam" - If forwarding an email, make sure you write a message about what that person should do, e.g. "Please reply to this customer." - Make sure that you have the right recipients and attachments included
+- Double check spelling and grammar before sending each email - Address each recipient professionally (e.g. Dear Ms./Mr. Last Name) and avoid using "Sir or Madam".
+In North America, using "Sir or Madam" is seen as a generic statement.
+Personalizing your email is considered more professional. - If forwarding an email, make sure you write a message about what that person should do, e.g. "Please reply to this customer." - Make sure that you have the right recipients and attachments included - Think twice before you "reply all"; it is a good practice to evaluate whether you should respond to the sender only or to include everyone else.